fujiepku/fujiepku.github.io/_pages/about.md

 ======
 **Aug 14, 2022**

-I'm pleased to announce that two different book chapters I wrote finally be online.
+I'm pleased to announce that two different book chapters I wrote finally are online.

 ** First chapter is with Takakazu Seki, Chun-Chieh Yu and Yuki Nagata.
 Title is "Microscopic Structure of Ice Surface Viewed through Sum-frequency Generation Spectroscopy", chapter 3 of "Chemistry of the Cryosphere", Advances in Atmospheric Chemistry, Vol. 3, by World Scientific Publishing.